AsherValentini/MiLO-Middleware/documentation/LLD.md

 - Factory for protocol instantiation
 - State machine for protocol lifecycle
 - SPSC queues or ring buffers for inter-thread messaging
-- Strategy or interface pattern for each protocol variant
+- Strategy pattern for each protocol variant
 - Observer for loggers

 5. Error Handling & Watchdogs